 A verifier will check that the data is complete and correct using the Verification Protocol and Verifier Guidance.
 A Verifier Oversight Organization (VOO) will be in place to approve verifiers and perform quality checks.

 Step 3 – Share the data an approved Host

-The verified assessments is shared through an approved host and through the SLCP distribution gateway.
+The verified assessments are shared through an approved host and through the SLCP distribution gateway.

 What is the difference between an audit and an SLCP assessment?

-The SLCP verification process allows a facility (supplier) to complete a self-assessment of their site’s labour, health and safety conditions.
+The SLCP verification process allows a facility (supplier) to complete a self-assessment of their site labor, health and safety conditions.
 In this way, the supplier is an active participant in their facility’s own data collection.

 How is SLCP different to other schemes and audits?

-The program looks specifically at labour standards – including working conditions, health and safety.
-Other schemes may also covers additional areas of labour, health and safety, environment and business ethics.
+The program looks specifically at labor standards – including working conditions, health, and safety.
+Other schemes may also cover additional areas of labor, health and safety, the environment and business ethics.